Shokhzod2202/SmartLights_IoT/README.md

  1.6 Set up the wifi settings.

  1.7 In order to use the pi using a virtual machine open Raspberry Pi configuration-->Preferences-                                      -->Interfaces--->Enable VNC Viewer .
-On the top right corner of the screen VNC  Symbol is                                              enabled which upon clicking it previews the IP address of the connected network.
-(The above step is an extremely useful one!!!!!)

  1.7.1 Now download and install VNC viewer from the given link to operate the pi from a
  virtual system. https://www.realvnc.com/en/connect/download/viewer/